Multivariate and regression models for directional data based on projected P\'olya trees: Projected tree models

 \subsection{Regression models}

 The simple linear regression model for any two (non circular) random variables, say $Y$ and $Z$, arises from a joint normal model for the bivariate vector $f(y,z)$ and defining the conditional distribution of the random variable of interest, say $Y$, given $Z$ of the form $f(y\mid z)$.
-We extend this idea to circular variables to define a regression model for the variables of interest, say, without loss of generality, let $\bTheta_I=\{\Theta_1,\ldots,\Theta_l\}$ be a subset of the $(k-1)$-dimensional vector $\bTheta$, and $\bTheta_{II}=\{\Theta_{l+1},\ldots,\Theta_{k-1}\}$ the complement.
+We extend this idea to directional variables to define a regression model for the variables of interest.
+Without loss of generality, let $\bTheta_I=\{\Theta_1,\ldots,\Theta_l\}$ be a subset of the $(k-1)$-dimensional vector $\bTheta$, and $\bTheta_{II}=\{\Theta_{l+1},\ldots,\Theta_{k-1}\}$ the complement.
 If $\bTheta_I$ is the set of responses (variables of interest) and $\bTheta_{II}$ the set of explanatory variables, then the regression model $f(\btheta_I\mid\btheta_{II})$ is given by

-where $\bH_I$ is the cross product of the corresponding marginal supports $H_l=[0,\pi]$ if $l=1,\ldots,k-2$ or $H_l=[0,2\pi]$ if $l=k-1$; and $f(\btheta)$ is either \eqref{eq:PPT} for the general case, or \eqref{eq:PPTn} for the projected normal case.
+where $\bH_I$ is the cross product of the corresponding marginal supports $H_l=[0,\pi]$ if $l=1,\ldots,k-2$ or $H_l=[0,2\pi]$ if $l=k-1$; and $f(\btheta)$ is either \eqref{eq:PPT} for the general $\PPT$, or \eqref{eq:PPTn} for the $\PPT$ centred around a projected normal.
 Expression \eqref{eq:reg} could be seen as a directional-directional regression model emphasising the fact that the response as well as the explanatory variables are directional.

+Linear-directional regression models can also be defined with projected trees.
+In particular, we consider a median regression model for the unprojected variables $\bX$ given a $p$-set of (linear) explanatory variables $\bZ'=(Z_1,\ldots,Z_p)$, where one of them could be an intercept, of the form